Engineering Washington (WA) Rank #7 of 50

 90th Percentile $168,130

 The largest employment areas for mechanical engineers in Washington include Seattle, Spokane, Tacoma, and Bellevue.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Mechanical Engineer in Washington